genestack/user-guide/source/doc-odm-user-guide/import-data-using-python-script.rst

 Import Data Using Python Script
 +++++++++++++++++++++++++++++++

-This page demonstrates how to use the python load&link script to input data into ODM.
+This page demonstrates how to use the *import_ODM_data.py* script to input data into ODM.
 Please note that you need to be a member of the curator group in ODM to be able to import and edit data in ODM.